 Improve Your Loyalty Program with Gamification

-Brierley is the industry leader in innovating customer loyalty programs using ‘gamification.’
-In this article, we will discuss the definition of gamification, how gamification can be used to drive customer engagement, the most important parts of a gamified customer experience, and real-world examples of gamification in action.
+Brierley is the industry leader in customer loyalty program innovation and the pioneer of new gamification tactics.
+In this article, we discuss the definition of gamification, how badges and other gamification strategies can be used to drive customer engagement, the most important parts of an enhanced gamified customer experience (CX), and real-world examples of loyalty gamification in action.

 How to Gamify a Loyalty Program

 Gamification refers to incorporating common elements from video games into your loyalty program.
 Specifically, gamified loyalty programs include game features designed to keep players engaged.
 Gamification includes aspects such as:

 - Collecting points

 - Gaining badges (or ‘badgification’)